 The underhand dumbbell row is a slightly advanced variation of the dumbbell row; it involves bending over a little bit and rowing the dumbbells using an underhand grip.

-This activates a lot of your muscle areas; your back muscles, biceps and much more.
+This activates a lot of your muscle areas; your back muscles, biceps, triceps and much more.

 The underhand dumbbell row is a workout used to help increase the definition and focus on contracting the middle muscles of your back.